 The Tripp Student Center provides facilities for student activities and is adjacent to the Pickens/Springer Gymnasium.
-The Tripp Center houses two newly renovated classrooms as of 2013.
+The Tripp Center houses two newly renovated classrooms as of 2013 and offices for coaches and faculty members.

 East Hall

 Opened for occupancy in January, 2004, the 56-bed, two-story student residential facility features a two-bedroom Residential Director's apartment, a laundry/vending area and a "commons" student social area, the Jane Hayes Memorial Glass House (2006).
 The new unit contains two-bedroom suites with connecting baths.
 The Hall also features the Rita Tate Residence Hall (2008) on the 2nd Floor.